sparkflows/sparkflows-docs/docs/user-guide/reading-writing/structured-files/url-text-file-reader.rst

 URL Text File Reader
 =======================
+This node reads the content of a Text file present at the provided URL.

 Below is a sample workflow which contains the URL Text File Reader processor in Fire Insights.
 It demonstrates the usage of the URL Text File Reader node to read content of a Text file present at the provided URL.